 - Make sure you have survival gear in your car, just in case you get stuck.

 - Have a backup plan in case roads in, around or out of the park close unexpectedly.
 It happens.

 - Keep a close eye on live Yellowstone weather reports in the days leading up to your visit and each day you are in the park.

-3. Roads – Most Roads In, Around And Out Of Yellowstone Are Not Open In April
+3. Roads – Most Roads In, Around And Out Of Yellowstone Are Not Open Until Mid April

 Yellowstone National Park has 5 entrances: North (Gardiner), Northeast (Cooke City), East (Cody), South (Jackson) and West (West Yellowstone).

 North Entrance (Gardiner) is the only Yellowstone entrance road open to vehicles year round.